atlassian-archive/dataschool/dataschool/_chapters/data-governance/evaluating-data-stack-technologies.md

 ---
 ## What is a Data Stack?

 In software development, a Stack is a combination of technologies that together solve a problem.
 Rarely does one technology solve it on its own.
 Stacks are usually given names relevant to the problem that they solve.
 For example, a Web Stack is the set of technologies that host an application that can be accessed via a website.
 We need to know about the front end technologies used and the back end.
-We could say “our Web Stack is Cassandra, Django, React” which gives them a high level overview.
+We could say “our Web Stack is Cassandra, Django, React” which gives them a high-level overview.

 We can apply the Stack concept to describe solutions in domains other than web development.
 Here we will describe the Data Stack, which takes data from a raw form to an insight.